 Idle Mode Selecting "Idle" deactivates the output.
 Timer Mode This mode simulates a programmable day assigned timer.
 Three turn-off and turn-on times are programmable for each output.
 If you want to program a switch time, change the turn-on time "On time" and the corresponding turn-off time "Off time".
 A turn-on time later than the turn-off time would cause a switch program running over midnight.
 For example a program "On time" 10:45:00, "Off time" 9:30:00 would cause an active output from 10:45 to 9:30 (the next day!).
 If one or more of the three switching times are unused just enter the same time into the values "On time" and "Off time".
 In this case the switch time does not affect the output.
 Single Shot Modus Selecting Single Shot generates a single pulse of defined length once per day.
 You can enter the time when the pulse is generated with the "Time" value.
-The value "Length" determines the pulse length.
-The pulse length can vary from 10 msec to 10 sec in steps of 10 msec.
-Cyclic Pulse mode generating of periodically repeated pulses time must be entered as hours, minutes and seconds.
+The value "Length" determines the pulse duration.
+The pulse duration can vary from 10 msec to 10 sec in steps of 10 msec.
+Cyclic Pulse mode generating of periodically repeated pulses

+The value of "Cycle" determines the time between two consecutive pulses.
+This cycle time must be entered as hours, minutes and seconds.
 The pulse train is synchronized at 0:00 o'clock local time, so the first pulse of a day always occurs at midnight.
 A cycle time of 2 seconds for example, would cause pulses at 0:00:00, 0:00:02, 0:00:04 etc. Basically it is possible to enter any cycle time between 0 and 24 hours, however usually a cycle times that cause a constant distance between all consecutive pulses make sense.
 For example: a cycle time of 1 hour 45 minutes would cause a pulse every 6300 seconds (starting from 0 o'clock).
 The appearing distance between the last pulse of a day and the first pulse of the next day (0:00:00 o'clock) would be only 4500 sec.
 The value in entry field "Cycle" turns red, when entering a time that causes this asymmetry.
-Per Second, Per Min, Per Hour Modes These modes generate pulses of defined length once per second, once per minute or once per hour.
-The value "Length" determines the pulse length.
-The pulse length can vary from 10 msec to 10 sec in steps of 10 msec.
-In "DCF77 Marks" mode the selected output simulates the telegram as transmitted by german time code transmitter DCF77.
+Pulses Per Second, Per Min, Per Hour Modes These modes generate pulses of defined length once per second, once per minute or once per hour.
+The value "Length" determines the pulse duration.
+The pulse duration can vary from 10 msec to 10 sec in steps of 10 msec.
+DCF77 Marks In "DCF77 Marks" mode the selected output simulates the telegram as transmitted by german time code transmitter DCF77.
 The generated time code is related to the local time zone.
 If you want DCF simulation to be disabled when the clock is in free running mode, you can enter the delay (given in minutes) for deactivating the DCF-Simulation with the "Timeout" value.
 DCF Simulation is never suspended, if the delay value is zero.